-- You could place a catalog in an organization virtual datacenter that uses lower-cost storage, such as NFS. - You could use shared and published catalogs to minimize the number of duplicated vApp templates and media files. - Depending on the specific catalog requirements, you could use a catalog-only organization virtual datacenter, mapped to a lower-tier vSphere cluster that uses lower-cost datastores.
-Using a lower-tier vSphere cluster helps provide cost-effective storage for catalog items.
+- Place a catalog in an organization virtual datacenter that uses lower-cost storage, such as NFS. - Use shared and published catalogs to minimize the number of duplicated vApp templates and media files. - Depending on the specific catalog requirements, use a catalog-only organization virtual datacenter, mapped to a lower-tier vSphere cluster that uses lower-cost datastores, or if using storage profiles, use a lower-tier storage profile.
+Using a lower-tier vSphere cluster or a lower-tier storage profile helps provide cost-effective storage for catalog items.
 Reserve more expensive storage tiers to run workloads.